weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 #### Edit configuration file

-You will need to edit a few lines in the file `configs/config.toml` to specify the blockchain you want to connect to.
+You will need to edit a few lines in the file `configs/config.toml` to setup your node.

 Open config file and make the following modifications: